khrystynaO/blueprints/NCD Environmental Air Quality Sensor/README.md

 ## Introduction

-The sample project consists of the sensor, which measures temperature, humidity, pressure, and air quality, and transmits these measurements wirelessly to the NCD Enterprise IIoT Gateway.
+The sample project consists of a sensor that measures temperature, humidity, pressure, and air quality, and transmits these measurements wirelessly to the NCD Enterprise IIoT Gateway.

 ## How To Use This Blueprint